 Christians are now being pressured to cave into the demands of an

 singer/songwriter, Larry Norman, put it this way in his song entitled

 "Right Here In America" (Street Level album 1971).

 Corinthians 13 is often called the Love Chapter.

 Many times over the years you might have heard all or parts of this

-is sung in songs, demonstrated in movies and portrayed in the arts.
+kind of love is demonstrated in movies and portrayed in the arts, but

 is not fuzzy feelings and sentimental emotions.

 Love is not something that is demonstrated in words alone.

 You donít really make love, you demonstrate, or give love.